Wow! Surprised to make it to the final two. I was convinced Matt H was going to win!

 Post Doctoral Research Assistant, SPECIFIC, Swansea University

-Favourite thing to do in science To try something new and have it work first time (this is rare!)
+Favourite thing to do in my job: To try something new and have it work first time (this is rare!)

 A maniac madly manufacturing miniature solar cells.